People

 Prof Eneken Laanes

 Eneken’s research interests cut across cultural memory studies, comparative literature, translation studies and post-socialist memory cultures in Eastern Europe.
 Her research is situated at the intersection of various artistic media such as literature, film and art.
-She is the project leader of Translating Memories and is working on a book project about the concept of the translation of memories in former East Germany, Poland, and the Baltic States and Russia.
+She is the project leader of Translating Memories and is working on a book project about the concept of the translation of memories in former Republics of Soviet Union such as Ukraine, Belorus and the Baltic states.

 Dr Aigi Heero